YAML Place and AutoRoute#

 c.plot()

-instances, placements, connections, ports, routes#
+Instances, placements, connections, ports, routes#

-Lets combine all you learned so far.
+Let us combine everything you learned so far.

-Note that you define the connections as instance_source.port -> instance_destination.port so the order is important and therefore you can only change the position of the instance_destination
+Note that you define the connections as instance_source.port -> instance_destination.port so the order is important and therefore you can only

-You can define several routes that will be connected using gf.routing.route_bundle
+You can define several routes that will be connected using gf.routing.route_bundle.

 filepath = "yaml_pics/routes_mmi.pic.yml"